Diskors-AI/espnet/README_TTS_MT.md

 Explanation of flags:

-    •	--use_spk_embed true: Enables extraction of speaker embeddings to differentiate voices in multi-speaker datasets.
+    • **--use_spk_embed true**: Enables extraction of speaker embeddings to differentiate voices in multi-speaker datasets.
-    •	--spk_embed_tool kaldi: Specifies Kaldi as the tool for x-vector embedding extraction, utilizing pre-trained x-vector embeddings.
+    • **--spk_embed_tool kaldi**: Specifies Kaldi as the tool for x-vector embedding extraction, utilizing pre-trained x-vector embeddings.
-    •	--use_sid true: Assigns a unique Speaker ID (SID) to each speaker, helping the model distinguish between them.
+    • **--use_sid true**: Assigns a unique Speaker ID (SID) to each speaker, helping the model distinguish between them.
-    •	--use_gst true (optional): Activates GST to capture style variations, such as prosody and intonation, improving the model’s ability to generalize across different speech styles.
+    • **--use_gst true** (optional): Activates GST to capture style variations, such as prosody and intonation, improving the model’s ability to generalize across different speech styles.

 ### 3.2.
 Using the Pre-trained VCTK VITS Model as Starting Point